 The Audit & Risk Committee is chaired by a Non-Executive director and includes 2 lay members.
-It meets at least four times a year and is a sub-Committee of the Board.
-Its full terms of reference for Audit and Risk Committee is accessible from the link.
+It meets at least four times a year.
+The full terms of reference for the Audit and Risk Committee is accessible from the link.
 ARC receive information about the internal control system to receive assurances that it is indeed effective, and consequently reports to the AO and the Board on their assessment.
-The ARC reviews the NHS Resolution’s strategic risk register, The ARC reviews the results of internal and external audit work and reviews the annual audit plan with reference to the Strategic Risk Register for approval by the Accounting Officer.
+The ARC reviews the NHS Resolution’s strategic risk register, ARC reviews the results of internal and external audit work and reviews the annual audit plan with reference to the Strategic Risk Register for approval by the Accounting Officer.
 It also receives and reviews reports from the Reserving and Pricing Committee, the Operations Risk Review Group and the Information Governance Group (IG).
 The IG group is Chaired by a Senior Information Risk Owner and includes the Caldicott Guardian who work together to ensure that both patient and other personal information are handled in line with best practice in government and the wider public sector.

 1.2 Remuneration and Terms of Service Committee (RemCo)